 - 1. Open a web browser from a computer that is connected to the same network as the switch, or connected directly to the switch through an Ethernet cable. - 2.
 Enter the IP address that is assigned to the switch. - A login window opens. - 3.
-Enter the device management password.

-The password is the one that you specified the first time that you logged in.
-The password is case-sensitive.

-6. In the Basic Port-Based VLAN section, click the ACTIVATE MODE button.

-A pop-up window opens, informing you that the current VLAN settings will be lost.

-Your settings are saved and the pop-up window closes.
-By default, all VLANs are added and each port is a member of VLAN 1.

-- 8. To assign one or more ports to other VLANs, do the following: - a.
-For each port that you want to assign to another VLAN, select a VLAN ID from the VLAN menu for the individual port.

-Each port can be assigned to a single VLAN only.
-However, for the port that you want to use as the uplink port to the Internet connection or a server, select All from the VLAN menu for the individual port.

-b.
-Click the APPLY button.
+Enter the device management password. - The password is the one that you specified the first time that you logged in.
+The password is case-sensitive. - The HOME page displays. - 4.
+From the menu at the top of the page, select SWITCHING. - The Quality of Service (QOS) page displays. - 5.
+From the menu on the left, select VLAN. - The VLAN page displays. - 6.
+In the Basic Port-Based VLAN section, click the ACTIVATE MODE button. - A pop-up window opens, informing you that the current VLAN settings will be lost. - 7.
+Click the CONTINUE button. - Your settings are saved and the pop-up window closes.
+By default, all VLANs are added and each port is a member of VLAN 1. - 8.
+To assign one or more ports to other VLANs, do the following: - a.
+For each port that you want to assign to another VLAN, select a VLAN ID from the VLAN menu for the individual port. - Each port can be assigned to a single VLAN only.
+However, for the port that you want to use as the uplink port to the Internet connection or a server, select All from the VLAN menu for the individual port. - b.
+Click the APPLY button. - Your settings are saved.